wonganikalouer/chithunzi.com/README.md

 ## Setup

 Launch the project directory using your favourite web server.
-You can also launch using PHP's way of launching a server by running the following command in your terminal:
+You can also launch using PHP's way of launching a server instance by running the following command in your terminal within your application's root directory:

     php -S 0.0.0.0:8000